89z/autumn/content/talk/two-way-condition/index.md

 ## If statements

 PHP accepts any type with conditions.
-Go accepts booleans with conditions:

-{{< r "if.go" >}}

-but not other types.
+Go accepts booleans with conditions, but not other types.
 To deal with this, we should simply only use booleans when a condition is expected.

 ## Ternary operations